GentlemanRider/FreeCAD-Flat-Icons/Workflow/InkscapeWorkflow.md

 So, I if someone wills to implement icons, what he should do?

 ### Retrieving the file (page) names
 First, we need to know what icons a given package will implement.

-*Note: I did not manage to find an easy way to fetch the icons list from the source.
+I grabbed a list by running: find -name '*.svg on the root of the source repository.
+1935 results.

-At the moment I am surviving by hovering on the icons on the toolbars and naming the pages with the funcion name, which is the last item on the tooltip.*
+*Next step can be a scanner.ipynb that generats SVG files with the pages already defined?*

 ### Creating pages in Inkscape
 Start from the template file (or any of the master files fom the directory (link)).
 Create / rename the pages according to the module required file names.